 \subsection{Intransitive dice: Stationary Gaussian dice}

-In the setting of Theorem \ref{con:weak} with standard Gaussian $\mathcal{N}(0, 1)$ faces, we can view the die {\it $\bfa=( a_1, \ldots, a_n )$} as a \emph{locally stationary} Gaussian family, that is, the correlation of $a_i$ and $a_j$ depends only on $n$ and $i-j$.
+In the setting of Theorem \ref{con:weak} with standard Gaussian $\mathcal{N}(0, 1)$ faces, it can be computed that the conditioned die {\it $\bfa=( a_1, \ldots, a_n )$} is distributed as a joint centered Gaussian with $\Var[a_i] = 1-1/n$ and $\Cov[a_i, a_j] = -1/n$ for $i\ne j$.
+Therefore, it can be seen as a \emph{locally stationary} Gaussian family, that is, a family where the correlation of $a_i$ and $a_j$ depends only on $n$ and $i-j$ (more precisely, for our conditioning, the correlation depends solely on whether $i$ is equal to $j$, i.e., $\delta_{ij}$).

 In this particular Gaussian case, one can provide another proof of the conclusion of Theorem~\ref{con:weak} using the so-called Malliavin-Stein machinery (see \cite{bluebook} for a comprehensive treatment).
 Indeed, one can expand the indicator function $\1[\bullet > 0]$ based on Hermite polynomials (see \eqref{ind_chaos}), then rewrite the random variable $W = \sum_{i,j=1}^n \1[a_i -b_j > 0]$ into an infinite sum of multiple Wiener-It\^o integrals.
 It is then enough to apply (for example) Theorem 6.3.1 in \cite{bluebook} to get the following CLT:

 where the limiting variance $\alpha = \frac{1}{6} - \frac{1}{2\pi}$ can be deduced from standard arguments and Newton's 1676 identity (see Remark \ref{obs11}).
-On the other hand, one can again use the Hermite expansion to compute the variance of $W - n \sum_{i=1}^n [ F(a_i) - F(b_i) ] $ is $O(n^2)$.
-Then the intransitivity follows from this variance estimate and the above CLT.
+On the other hand, one can again use the Hermite expansion to compute that variance of $W - n \sum_{i=1}^n [ F(a_i) - F(b_i) ] $ is $O(n^2)$.
+Then the transitivity follows from this variance estimate and the above CLT.
 We leave the details for interested readers.
 Meanwhile, it is natural to investigate the (globally) stationary Gaussian case.
 It turns out that one can use the Breuer-Major theorem \cite{BM83} to prove a version of Theorem~\ref{con:weak} for (globally) \emph{stationary Gaussian dice}.